 The dominant characteristic of covered conductor is manufactured with multiple high-impact resistant extruded layers forming an insulation around stranded hard drawn conductor.
 The inherent design provides insulation for the energized metal conductor.
-To be clear, covered conductor is not insulated enough for people to directly handle an energized high voltage power line (as discussed below).
+To be clear, covered conductor is not insulated enough for people to directly handle an energized distribution voltage power line (as discussed below).
 The insulating layers reduce the risk of wildfire by minimizing the potential of vegetation or ground contact with the conductor.

-Figure 18: Covered Conductor Compared (left) to Bare Conductor (right) Images from VW Wire and Cable Product List limited to locations with extremely dense vegetation where traditional vegetation management was not feasible or efficient.
+Figure 21: Covered Conductor Compared (left) to Bare Conductor (right) Images from VW Wire and Cable Product List to locations with extremely dense vegetation where traditional vegetation management was not feasible or efficient.
 Recent technological developments have improved covered conductor products, reducing the operating constraints historically associated with the design.
 These advances have improved the durability of the product and reduced the impact of conductor thermal constraints.
 There are still logistical challenges with covered conductor.
 The wire is heavier, especially during heavy snow/ice loading, meaning that more and/or stronger poles may be required to support covered conductor.

 Variations in covered conductor products have been used in the industry for decades.
-Due to many operating constraints, however, use of covered conductor tended to be a spark or heat that could be a potential source of ignition.
+Due to many operating constraints, however, use of covered conductor tended to be limited

+The wildfire mitigation benefits of covered conductor are significant.
+As discussed in the risk assessment in Section 1, a disruption on the electrical network, a fault, can result in emission of a spark or heat that could be a potential source of ignition.
 Covered conductor reduces the potential of many kinds of faults.
 For example, contact from an object is a major category of real-world faults which can cause a spark.
 Whether it is a tree branch falling into a line and pushing two phases together or a Mylar balloon carried by the wind drifting into a line, contact with energized bare conductor can cause the emission of sparks.
 If those same objects contact covered conductor, the wire is insulated enough that there are no sparks.
 Likewise, many equipment failures are a wildfire risk because the equipment failure then allows a bare conductor to contact a grounded object.
 Consequently, covered conductor reduces the risk of ignition associated with most types of equipment failure.
 For example, if a cross arm breaks, the wire held up by the cross arm often falls to the ground (or low and out of position, so that the wire might be contacting vegetation on the ground or the pole itself).
 In those circumstances, a bare conductor can emit sparks (or heat) that can cause an ignition.
-The use of covered conductor, in those exact same circumstances, would almost certainly not lead to an ignition, because the insulation around the wire is sufficient to prevent any sparks and limit energy flow, even when there is contact with an object.
+The use of covered conductor, in those exact same circumstances, would greatly reduce the risk of ignition, because the insulation around the wire is sufficient to prevent any sparks and limit energy flow, even when there is contact with an object.